Compost Facility Permitting

-Permitting a composting, chip & grind, or anaerobic digester is a complicated process in CA. As many as seven major permits (and multiple smaller permits may be required).
-Matthew Cotton has permitted dozens of solid waste facilities in CA and understands the permitting and approval process.
-Mr. Cotton has been involved in more composting permits than anyone in CA.
+Permitting a composting, chip & grind, or anaerobic digestion facility is a complicated process in California.
+As many as seven major permits (and multiple smaller permits) may be required.
+Matthew Cotton has permitted dozens of solid waste facilities, and understands the permitting and approval process.

-Matthew Cotton conducts important research on the organics industry, from studying compost infrastructure, to researching the fate of compostable plastics, the GHG impacts of applying compost to agricultural soils, and many other projects.
+Matthew Cotton conducts important research on the organics industry, from studying compost infrastructure to researching the fate of compostable plastics and the GHG impacts of applying compost to agricultural soils, as well as many other projects.